 Earlier loan repayments

-Like we said earlier, mobile loan provider services are mostly run by automated systems.
-The nicer the trail you leave in their database, the nicer they will ‘treat’ you.
+Like we said earlier, automated systems mostly run free loan provider services.
+The more excellent the trail you leave in their database, the sweeter they will ‘treat’ you.

 Request for a loan occasionally

-Requesting a loan and making early repayments increases your digital footprint in their system, thereby increasing your creditworthiness thus provides you access to a much larger loan amount in the future.
+Requesting a loan and making early repayments increases your digital footprint in their system, thereby improving your creditworthiness thus provides you access to a much more considerable loan amount in the future.

-Although this may not be applicable to loan apps, it definitely applies to loans offered directly by carrier operators e.g Mshwari.
+Although this may not apply to loan apps, it refers to loans offered directly by carrier operators, e.g. Mshwari.
 As they usually say, “The more you save, the more your chances of increasing your loan amount.”